Drewsmits/Broker/README.md

 	    },
 	]

-Instead, you should return similar objects it as nested lists.
+Instead, you should return similar objects it as nested lists, which you can process separately.

 	[
 	    {